AnilSathi23/Design-Patterns/README.md

 ## Abstraction

-In Java, abstraction is one of the core principles of object-oriented programming (OOP).
-It focuses on hiding the implementation details of a class or method and exposing only the essential features to the user.
+ Abstraction focuses on hiding the implementation details of a class or method and exposing only the essential features to the user.
 This allows developers to work at a higher level of abstraction, concentrating on what an object does rather than how it does it.

 Key points about abstraction in Java: